London Monster: 1790

 The attacks continued in January 1790, including on one Mrs Drummond, who returned home from the theatre to find that not only had her clothes been cut, so had her hair.
 An attack on a maidservant in late January consisted of a man grabbing her from behind and kneeing her buttocks while shouting abuse at her.
 She found afterwards that she was badly cut around the buttocks and thighs; Angerstein wrote the blades "must have been fastened to the man's knee".
 (Note: The theory is also repeated in several modern histories of the London Monster, including those by Hamerton, the writer Jan Bondeson, and the psychologist Robert Bartholomew and the philosopher Paul Weatherhead.)
 There was only one reported attack in February 1790; the victim's clothes were cut, but she was physically unharmed.
 In mid-March Mrs Charlotte Payne, the lady's maid to the Countess of Howe, was also cut by being kneed by her assailant.
 He followed her along Bond Street and Grafton Street making lewd suggestions before assaulting her when she reached home.
 While assaulting her, the attacker verbally abused her, including saying "Damn you, you bitch, I would enjoy a particular pleasure in murdering you, or in seeing you murdered, and in shedding your blood".

 In April 1790 the attacker used a different tactic when he assaulted a servant.
 She was approached in Holborn by a man carrying a nosegay—a small flower bouquet—who asked her to smell the flowers.
 When she did, she was stabbed in the nose by a sharp implement hidden within the blooms.
 This was followed by a different servant being approached by four men in the Strand and an offer made to smell their nosegay; she was stabbed just beneath the eye by a hidden blade.
 The men walked off laughing.
 The attacks were among the twelve that took place in April.

 Letters in the London press bemoaned the lack of action by the Bow Street Runners, the law enforcement officers of the Bow Street Magistrates' Court.
 Some of the letters received accused the Runners of colluding with the attacker.
-William Smyth—the husband of Maria Smyth who had been attached in May 1788—wrote to several of the victims and asked for a full description of the attackers.
+William Smyth—the husband of Maria Smyth who had been attacked in May 1788—wrote to several of the victims and asked for a full description of the attackers.
 He came to the conclusion that they had been attacked by different people.
 Maria thought she saw her attacker on 14 April at a public auction; her husband followed the man to his home and established he was a man named William Tuffing.
 Tuffing was arrested and held for questioning while he pleaded his innocence.
 At a hearing on 19 April several of the victims were brought to him to identify him, but none identified him as their attacker.
 He was only freed after a Runner delivered news of another attack, which had taken place while the hearing was in progress.